renescherer/openhab-addons/bundles/org.openhab.binding.myenergi/README.md

 This binding allows openHAB to communicate with the public API from myenergi Ltd. (https://myenergi.info), a manufacturer of electric vehicle chargers (Zappi) and solar energy diverters (Eddi):

 - Retrieval of current energy readings (grid, solar, EV charger)
-- Control charging status and boost modes for Zappi
+- Control Zappi charging status and boost modes for Zappi
+- Control of Eddi boost

-So far, this binding has only been tested with a Harvi and a Zappi.
-I would welcome testers who have an Eddi installed.
+this binding has been tested with a Harvi, a Zappi AND AN eDDI.

 ## Supported Things